stealjs/steal-tools/doc/types/export-output.md

   @param {String|Array<String>} moduleName The module name or module names being written out by this output.
   @param {Object|Array<Object>} moduleData Deprecated.
-  @param {Load|Array<Load>} load The module load record or module load records being written by this output.
+  @param {Load|Array<Load>} load The module load record, or module load records, being written by this output.
   @param {Loader} System The System loader used by Steal to load all of these modules.
 All configuration should be available on it.